exhibit 3 exposition

 Churches

-On the Catholic side, local opposition was stymied by the Vatican’s Concordat Agreement directly with Adolf Hitler in 1933.
+Much of the German Protestant Church supported National Socialism even calling themselves Deutsche Christen.
+It could be argued that the meaning of this was that they were first Germans, then Christians.
 As propaganda effort was advancing, the Nazi Party tried to unite all Protestants under Deutsche Christen and its leader Ludwig Mueller (1883-1945) whom Hitler appointed as Reich Bishop.
 Instead of looking at things from a Biblical and theological point of view, Mueller brought Nazi racial ideology into the church.
 He wanted purge Jewish influences even from the Bible.

-The Bekennende Kirche, Confessing Church was created as a theological opposition.
-Its leaders generally believed that anyone baptized was a Christian.
-This applied to those of Jewish origins.
-These pastors had no desire to change the Bible.
 It is important to note though that their opposition to the Nazis was largely on account of the control Nazis wanted to exercise over the church and not so much because of racial policies.

 He wrote an often-cited poem about the developments in Nazi Germany: